jboss-developer/jboss-eap-quickstarts/mail/README.md

         For Linux:  EAP7_HOME/bin/standalone.sh
         For Windows:  EAP7_HOME\bin\standalone.batl
 3. Review the `configure-mail-session.cli` file in the root of this quickstart directory.
 This script creates custom outbound socket binding port for SMTP, POP3, and IMAP.
-It then creates the custom "MyOtherMail" mail session and configures it to use the custom outbound socket binding ports.
+It then creates the custom `MyOtherMail` mail session and configures it to use the custom outbound socket binding ports.

 4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server: